 - Overnight Soak: Cover the beans in a pot with about 2 inches of water.
 1 pound of dried will expand to 7-8 cups in 8 hours or overnight.
 Drain the beans into a colander, rinse.

 - Stovetop Method: After soaking and rinsing, drain and add to a large stock pot.
 Cover again with at least 2 inches of cool water.
 Bring to a boil, reduce to simmer and cook for 2 hours (leave lid slightly ajar to vent).
 Add salt when there is about 30 minutes of cooking time left.

 - Instant Pot Method: If using unsoaked chickpeas, add to inner pot and cover with 4 cups water.
-Add 1 ½ tsp kosher salt and any Optional Seasoning or none.
+Add 1 ½ teaspoon kosher salt and any Optional Seasoning or none.

 - Close lid and seal, set to High Pressure for 60 minutes, Natural Release 10 minutes.

 - If using soaked chickpeas, add to inner pot and cover with 4 cups water.
-Add 1 tsp kosher salt and any Optional Seasoning or none.
+Add 1 teaspoon kosher salt and any Optional Seasoning or none.

 - Close lid and seal, set to High Pressure for 5 minutes, Natural Release 10 minutes.